michi-zuri/lab/source/guide_dolt.rst

 .. tag_list::

-Dolt_ and DoltHub_ let users collaborate on datasets in the same way they collaborate on source code for application code.
-Dolt_ is a version control tracker for datasets, following the concepts of Git, combined with the functionality of a MySQL-compatible database server.
+Dolt_ and DoltHub_ let users collaborate on datasets in the same way that people collaborate on source code and other text files using Git and GitHub.
+Dolt_ is a version control tracker for tabled datasets, following the concepts of Git, combined with the functionality of a MySQL-compatible database server.
 DoltHub_ provides collaboration and discovery tools for these datasets to enable users to easily collaborate across the globe.
-Since 18 September 2020 it is possible to `fork any public dataset on DoltHub`_, similar to how you would fork code repositories on GitHub.
+Since 18 September 2020 it is possible to `fork any public dataset on DoltHub`_, similar to how one would fork code repositories on GitHub.

 In contrast to Git, Dolt doesn't just track changes to whole lines or rows, but can track the history of cells in tables, as well as the corresponding